pragmaticslaboratory/EMAjs/README.md

 # EMA-js
-RAI-JS: An JavaScript implementation of an Expressive and Modular Activation (EMA) mechanism for Context-Oriented Programming.
+A JavaScript implementation of an Expressive and Modular Activation (EMA) mechanism for Context-Oriented Programming.

-Author: Paul Leger & Nicolás Cardozo
+Author: [Paul Leger](http://pleger.cl) & Nicolás Cardozo

 License
 ----